 Stress can cause you to ache all over.
-Stress causes your muscles to tense, which can cause or worsen neck, shoulder, and back pain. shows that stress can also increase your sensitivity to pain.
-People with fibromyalgia, arthritis, and other conditions often report an increase in pain during times of stress.
+Stress causes your muscles to tense, which can cause or worsen neck, shoulder, and back pain.

 Learning how to manage stress can help ease your symptoms and lower your risk of getting sick.

 Some things that have been proven to help lower stress levels include: